MubeenS/narmada/README.md

  You can run it by `./input.sh`

 If there is an empty reply (curl(52)), retry with the same command.
-If such problem's still persist, please re-run kodev.
+If such problems still persist, please re-run kodev.